On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Text Generation from Images: Models

 \subsection{VA-T5: Vision-Adapted Pretrained LM}

 Vision-adapted training involves starting with a pretrained language model (PLM) and adapting it to VL tasks as a finetuning step.
-We start with T5 \cite{raffel2019exploring}---a PLM that is commonly used for self-rationalization \cite{wiegreffe-etal-2021-measuring, marasovic2022feb}---and finetune it for self-rationalization of VL tasks.
-Specifically, we concatenate image representations with representations of textual inputs, feed the resulting input in the subsequent PLM's layers, and train the model using language modeling loss on generated answer and explanation tokens.
+We start with T5 \cite{raffel2019exploring}---a PLM that is commonly used for self-rationalization \cite{DBLP:journals/corr/abs-2004-14546, hase-etal-2020-leakage, wiegreffe-etal-2021-measuring, marasovic2022feb}---and finetune it for self-rationalization of VL tasks.
+Specifically, we concatenate image representations with representations of textual inputs, feed the result to the subsequent PLM's layers, and train using language modeling loss on generated answer and explanation tokens.

 A question that emerges is: what kind of image representations should be used?
 While vector representations of image regions extracted with an object detector are the most frequent choice, most recently advantages of representations from the CLIP model \cite{pmlr-v139-radford21a} have been demonstrated for various applications \cite{Shen2021HowMC}.
 Moreover, we wonder whether using automatic image captions is the way to visually adapt a PLM given that the input will then be completely textual, i.e, in the modality a PLM has seen before.
-Thus, in \sect{subsec:va_t5_features}, we compare three different features: (i) auto-generated captions from the off-the-shelf image captioning model \cite[VL-T5 model;][]{pmlr-v139-cho21a}, (ii) object features from a pre-trained R-CNN model \cite{NIPS2015_14bfa6bb}, and (iii) CLIP features (obtained from the last layer of ViT-B/32).
+Thus, in \sect{subsec:va_t5_features}, we compare three different features: (i) auto-generated captions from the off-the-shelf image captioning model \cite[VL-T5 model;][]{pmlr-v139-cho21a}, (ii) object features from a pre-trained R-CNN model \cite{Ren2015FasterRT}, and (iii) CLIP features (obtained from the last layer of ViT-B/32).
 Besides exploring different image representations, visually adapting a PLM allows us to study model scaling.
 In \sect{sec:va_t5_model_size}, we study the following sizes of T5: Base (220M parameters), Large (770M), and 3B.
 We refer to visually adapted T5 as VA-T5.